sedc-codecademy/skwd9-09-aspnetwebapi/G2/Class03/Homework-class03.md

 7. Add GET method that returns one book by filtering by author and title (use query string parameters)

-8. Add GET method that returns the value of the Content-Type header of the HTTP request

-9. Add POST method that adds new book to the list of books (use the FromBody attribute)
+10. Add POST method that adds new book to the list of books (use the FromBody attribute)

-10. Add POST method that accepts list of  books from the body of the request and returns their titles as a list of strings.
+11. Add POST method that accepts list of  books from the body of the request and returns their titles as a list of strings.

 Try out PostMan and Swagger